-Even though there is no cure for ADHD, treatment can lessen how much the disease impacts your life.
-Common treatments include medication, psychotherapy and cognitive behavioural therapy.
-A combination of these treatments can allow someone with ADHD to lessen their day to day challenges and find ways to overcome those that remain.
+Even though there is no cure for ADHD, treatment can lessen how much the disorder impacts your life.
+Common treatments include medication, psychotherapy, and cognitive behavioral therapy.
+A combination of these treatments can allow someone with ADHD to lessen their day-to-day challenges and find ways to overcome those that remain.

-Nutrition is an important factor in excelling on a personal or professional level.
-Eating the right things, in the right amounts can strengthen your body and mind.
+Nutrition is an important contributor to personal and professional achievement.
+Eating the right foods, in the right amounts, can strengthen your body and mind.
 Eating disorders often began as a preoccupation with food or weight and spiral into a debilitating disease with lasting effects on your physical and mental health.

 With new environments and social changes, eating disorders are prevalent in traditional college students.
-The desire to be accepted by peers and fit in with societal norms for beauty find college students struggling to maintain a healthy relationship with food.
-Non-traditional students face different circumstances and challenges though.
+The desire to be accepted by peers and fit in with societal norms for beauty places many college students at odds with maintaining a healthy relationship with food.
+However, nontraditional students face different circumstances and challenges.

-Eating disorders occur for a plethora of reasons, and there is often more than one cause or stressor that can push someone into a destructive behavior with food.
-When a non-traditional student is faced with the stress of courses and a professional or personal life, they may find themselves feeling out of control or overwhelmed.
-The pressure to meet responsibilities and maintain a societal norm of beauty, can make it easy for someone to begin dieting and watching what they eat.
+Eating disorders occur for a multitude of reasons, and there is often more than one cause or stressor that can push someone into an unhealthy relationship with food.
+When a nontraditional student is faced with the stress of courses and a professional or personal life, they may find themselves feeling overwhelmed.

-Dieting and being food conscious aren’t harmful as a whole, as long as they are approached in a healthy way.
+Dieting and food consciousness aren’t harmful, as long as they are approached in a healthy way.
 When someone begins focusing on food in an unhealthy way or taking diet aids, they have a problem.

 Eating disorders can affect everyone.
-Male, female, young, old, healthy weight, unhealthy weight and anything in between.
-There is no “picture” of an eating disorder, it can look like anyone.
+There is no set picture of what someone with an eating disorder looks like.
 This mental illness changes your opinion and behavior around food.
-You become obsessive over what you do and don’t eat.
+You become obsessive over what you do or don’t eat.